tsora1603/pixora-theme/README.md

 ```
 <br>

-## 2. launch the Installation Script
+## 2. launch the installation script
 this will either: <br><br>
 a. symlink the files into place, allowing for easy updates by running `git pull`; <br>
 b. copy-paste the files in the right directories, allowing for a fully local installation.